AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 ### Second Iteration

-The fourth trial was run for 15 hours. and the experimental results showed the first pressure sensor had the fastest rate of head loss accumulation, but the rest of the data has many disruptions as seen in Figure 14.
-The team speculated that the jumps may have been caused by a fluctuating influent turbidity as seen in Figure 15 or by a disturbance to the lab bench.
+The fourth trial was run for 15 hours. and the experimental results showed the first pressure sensor had the fastest rate of head loss accumulation, but the rest of the data has many disruptions, as seen in Figure 14.
+The team speculated that the disruptions may have been caused by a fluctuating influent turbidity, as seen in Figure 15, or by disturbances to the lab bench.
 Regardless, this data could not be used because the team needs a linear trend with minimal noise to determine the first order rate constants.

 <div style = "text-align:center">
 <img